web-education/idiom/README.md

 =====

-Idiom is a new translation system for AngularJS that allows you to read in the current scope to provide context-based translations - no more s/he peppering your text, you actually know your user's gender.
+Idiom is a new translation system for AngularJS that allows you to read in the current scope to provide context-based translations - no more thing(s), s/he, his/her, you actually know what you're writing about.

 #Translation files